CVCopenhaguen/Tel_Aviv/README.md

 # AI2 Final Project - Tools of Artificial Intelligence

 Implementing an intelligent LUDO player using Q-learning.
-This project belongs to the course of _Tools of Artificial Intelligence_ at Universoty of Southern Denmark.
+This project belongs to the course of _Tools of Artificial Intelligence_ at University of Southern Denmark.

 ## LUDO GUI: